WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation: Summary and Future Work

 \section{Summary and Future Work}

 We have presented and analyzed the WaveHoltz iteration, a new iterative method for solving the Helmholtz equation.
-The iteration results in positive definite and sometimes symmetric matrices that are more amenable for iterative solution by Krylov subspace methods.
-As the iteration is based on solving the wave equation it naturally parallelizes and can exploit techniques and spatial discretizations that have been developed for the time dependent problem.
+The iteration results in positive definite and sometimes symmetric matrices that are more amenable for iterative solution by Krylov subspace methods. \reva{In choosing a Krylov subspace method we note that CG is the most efficient and memory lean choice when the resulting system is symmetric positive definite, otherwise GMRES generally outperforms other methods such as QMR, LSQR, and TFQMR.}{} As the iteration is based on solving the wave equation it naturally parallelizes and can exploit techniques and spatial discretizations that have been developed for the time dependent problem.
 Numerical experiments indicate that our iteration appears to converge significantly faster than when the Helmholtz equation is discretized directly and solved iteratively with GMRES.

 We believe that the numerical and theoretical results above are promising and note that there are many possible avenues for future exploration.
 For example we have exclusively used unconditioned Krylov solvers here but the spectral properties of the operator $\mathcal{S}$ indicate that preconditioning should be possible.
 Further, we have not tried to exploit adaptivity in space or time or any type of sweeping ideas here and we have only briefly touched on the possibilities for more advanced filter design.
 We hope to study both the numerical and theoretical properties of these in the future.